zugdev/onboard.ubq.fi/README.md

 ```

 To test in a real-world scenario, you will need to create an Organization under your GitHub account, and use it as a
 dummy.
-If the operation is successfully, you will see a new repository appear with the Ubiquibot configuration.
+If the operation is successful, you will see a new repository appear with the Ubiquibot configuration.